GeoffVH/Python-Practice/README.txt

 Keeping snippets of python code I've done and practiced with.
 A lot of it is interesting uses of libraries, or syntax to get things done quickly and cleanly.

-Later, I'll update with complete code projects in python to demonstrate my coding style.